EFL playoffs: Changes to format

 During the first two stagings of the play-offs in 1987 and 1988, the four teams involved were the three clubs that finished directly below the automatic promotions positions, plus the club which finished directly above the automatic relegation places in the division above, similar to the Football League test matches of the 1890s.

-This was part of the league's two-season-long restructuring that would reduce the number of teams in the top tier (from 22 to 20) while increasing them in the lower divisions (creating three divisions of 24 clubs); during these seasons, only one club (Charlton Athletic in 1987) that entered the play-offs in a relegation place managed to win the play-offs and therefore retain their divisional status.
+These play-offs were part of the league's two-season-long restructuring to reduce the number of teams in the top tier from 22 to 20 while increasing the number in the lower divisions to create three divisions of 24 clubs.
+During these seasons, only one club that entered the play-offs in a relegation place managed to win the play-offs and thereby retain their divisional status, Charlton Athletic in 1987.

 In the seasons prior to the 1990 play-offs, the finals were two-legged ties with both teams hosting the other once.
 If the two teams could not be separated, a tie-breaker was then staged at a neutral venue.
-This was used on three occasions:

-the 1987 Second Division final was played at Birmingham City's St. Andrews; the 1987 Third Division final was played at Crystal Palace's Selhurst Park;

-and the 1988 Third Division final was played at Walsall's Fellows Park (though this was not a neutral venue, as Walsall was one of the clubs involved).
+This was used on three occasions: the 1987 Second Division final was played at Birmingham City's St. Andrews; the 1987 Third Division final was played at Crystal Palace's Selhurst Park; and the 1988 Third Division final was played at Walsall's Fellows Park (though this was not a neutral venue, as Walsall was one of the clubs involved).

-Before the 1999–2000 season away goals were used as a tie-breaker after extra time had been played, however, this was abolished following a club initiative launched by then-Ipswich Town chairman David Sheepshanks, after his club had twice lost on away goals in 1997 and 1999.
+Before the 1999–2000 season away goals were used as a tie-breaker after extra time had been played, but this was abolished following a club initiative launched by then-Ipswich Town chairman David Sheepshanks, after his club had twice lost on away goals in 1997 and 1999.
 Since then away goals have played no part in the play-off system.

 Proposed changes

-A change to the format of the play-offs was proposed by Crystal Palace chief executive Phil Alexander in 2003.
+In 2003 Crystal Palace chief executive Phil Alexander proposed a change to the format of the play-offs.
 Alexander recommended expanding the number of teams in each play-off series from four to six, providing more clubs with a chance at promotion.
 Additionally, the two-legged semi-finals would have been replaced by one-off quarter-final and semi-final games, both of which would give home advantage to the team that finished higher during the league season.
 The two highest placed clubs in the play-off series would advance directly to the semi-final, while the other four clubs would contest the quarter-final.
 The proposed changes were narrowly approved by Football League chairmen and were set to be voted upon at the league's annual general meeting.
-The motion was withdrawn however, due to objections received from the Premier League and The Football Association.
+However, the motion was withdrawn because of objections from the Premier League and the Football Association.